 - Body spray: I have a mini spray bottle from Distinct Scent that I love.
-You can easily fill it from your fragrance bottle at home, and use it to freshen up on the plane.
-Use this link to get 15% off!
+You can easily fill it from your fragrance bottle at home, and use it to freshen up once you get off the plane.

 - Deodorant: Be kind to yourself and your neighbors.
 Reapply deodorant at least once during your long haul flight.

 - Face wipes: The feeling of relief that face cleansing wipes provides is magical.
 If you have oily skin like me, you need a pack of these in your bag.

 - Cleaning wipes: Germs are everywhere on airplanes.
 Before you settle in for your flight, use some cleaning wipes on the tray table and arm rests.

 - Medication: Always keep important medication in your personal item.
 Aside from prescriptions, I suggest bringing something for pain relief and indigestion.

 - Water bottle: Hydration is SO important to surviving long flights and battling jet lag.
 Keep a full water bottle with you to drink in between beverage services.

 - Travel documents: Last but certainly not least, don’t forget your passport, visas, and any other entry documents you need.